Skip to main content

 Instruction for Students with Dyslexia

-· Accommodations based on the student’s individual needs for the disability of dyslexia
+· Accommodations based on the student’s individual needs for the disability of dyslexia.

 · Interventions in reading based on the student’s individual needs for the disability of dyslexia.